Compressed audio optical disc: Disadvantages compared to other means to play compressed digital audio

-Most disadvantages with compressed audio optical discs are present with CDs, and DVDs in general.
+Most disadvantages with compressed audio optical discs are present with CD, and DVD in general.

 Re-write (RW) limits and compatibility compared to write-once (R)

-Compared to solid-state flash memory which can be rewritten a finite amount of about 100,000 times and hard drives which can be rewritten a near-infinite number of times, optical discs with compressed audio on them are either non-rewritable (CD-R/DVD-R), or can only be rewritten about 1000 times, which includes having to erase the entire volume before re-writing (CD-RW/DVD-RW).
-In some cases 1000 write/erase cycles (including entire volume erasure per re-write) on RW optical discs vs. 100,000+ write/erase cycles on flash memory (while retaining old data) can be somewhat of a moot point with applications that have less demand for usage.
+Compared to solid-state flash memory which can be rewritten a finite amount of about 100,000 times and hard drives which can be rewritten a near-infinite number of times, optical discs with compressed audio on them are either non-rewritable (CD-R/DVD-R), or can only be rewritten about 120 times, which may optionally include having to erase the entire volume before re-writing (CD-RW/DVD-RW).
+100,000+ write/erase cycles on flash memory (while retaining old data) can be somewhat of a moot point with applications that have less demand for usage.

-Another issue re-writable optical discs suffer from, is that the re-writable discs have less compatibility with older disc players, though most CD and DVD players that support MP3s and other compressed audio will support RW discs easily.
+Another issue re-writable optical discs suffer from, is that the re-writable discs have less compatibility with older disc players, though most CD and DVD players that support MP3, AAC or other compressed audio will support RW discs easily.